 What do they want from the report?

 Determine what your reader wants from your report.
 Is he a busy executive who just wants a quick overview of the project?
 Is she an attorney defending her client against a lawsuit?
 A contractor who wants to know what went wrong and how to fix it quickly?
 A laboratory technician who needs to conduct the test the same way you did?
-Whoever they are, you need to make sure the information they want is in the report, easy to find, understandable, complete but not too detailed, and in a form they can use.
+Whoever they are, you need to make sure the information they want is in the report, easy to find, understandable, objective, complete but not too detailed, and in a form they can use.

 To make sure your report addresses all of the client’s needs, you need to talk with your client.
 Indeed, good engineering reports for clients are even more about good client relationships than they are about good writing.

 What your client wants from the report will influence how you organize it.
 There are many ways to organize the information, so don’t feel attached to the chronological narrative.
 Your client may even want you to start with the findings and follow with the data to back them up.